lamzin-andrey/personalsite/j/landcache/readme.md

-It will one repository...

-Next sdteps
- 1 Test compile.
- 2 Add showFirstCachingCompleteMessage function
+LandCacheServiceWorker

 #About
 It caching like to standart browser behavior.
 It release the strategy "If resource exists in cache, get it from cache, else get it from server.
-After update resource in cache".
+After pause  will  update resource in cache".

 Service worker and class CacheClient caching all content on all pages your site.

 Every request first serach in cache, if it not found in cache, service worker send request to the server.
 After 1 seconds servicve worker in background mode refresh cache data.

-You can extends class CacheClient.js for customize or disable "alert" about updates on page.
+You can extends class LandCacheClient for customize or disable "alert" about updates on page.
 (Override method showUpdateMessage)

-You can extends class CacheClient.js for customize or disable "alert" about first time caching all page resources.
+You can extends class LandCacheClient for customize or disable "alert" about first time caching all page resources.
 It alert helpfull for progressive web applications, but for site, like as blog it not need.
 (Override method showFirstCachingCompleteMessage)